-Teacher meetings & administrative counsels
+Teacher meetings &

+administrative counsels

+School events

+Calendars and events

 C2.5.
 Indicator: Students use technology to support their learning.

 C2.5.
 Prompt: Evaluate the extent to which representative samples of student work demonstrate that students use technology to assist them in achieving the schoolwide learner outcomes and academic standards.